 Comparative Literature offers opportunities for study at the crossroads of various disciplines.
-From the exploration of techniques of critical reading and interpretation to the development of theoretical perspectives, the program's approach is wide-ranging and rigorous.
+From the exploration of techniques of critical reading and interpretation to the development of theoretical perspectives, the program's approach is wide-ranging.

 There are no upcoming events at this time.